idaholab/moose/modules/phase_field/doc/content/source/kernels/NestedKKSMultiACBulkC.md

-# NestKKSMultiACBulkC
+# NestedKKSMultiACBulkC

-!syntax description /Kernels/NestKKSMultiACBulkC
+!syntax description /Kernels/NestedKKSMultiACBulkC

 Kim-Kim-Suzuki (KKS) nested solve kernel (1 of 3) for multiphase models.
 An Allen-Cahn kernel for the terms with a direct composition dependence.
 This kernel can be used for one or multiple species.